awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 3: Create an IAM role for Amazon Aurora to access the AWS Directory Service<a name="postgresql-kerberos-setting-up.CreateIAMRole"></a>

 For Amazon Aurora to call AWS Directory Service for you, an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess` is required\.
-This role allows Amazon Aurora to make calls to AWS Directory Service\.
+This role allows Amazon Aurora to make calls to AWS Directory Service\. \(Note that this IAM role to access the AWS Directory Service is different than the IAM role used for [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.\)

 When a DB instance is created using the AWS Management Console and the console user has the `iam:CreateRole` permission, the console creates this role automatically\.
 In this case, the role name is `rds-directoryservice-kerberos-access-role`\.
 Otherwise, create the IAM role manually\.
 Choose **RDS** and then **RDS \- Directory Service**\.
 Attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to this role\.